thesharp/daemonize/README.md

 # daemonize

 ## Description
 **daemonize** is a library for writing system daemons in Python.
-It was forked from [daemonize.sourceforge.net](http://daemonize.sourceforge.net).
-It is distributed under PSF license.
+It has some bits from [daemonize.sourceforge.net](http://daemonize.sourceforge.net).
+It is distributed under MIT license.

 [![Build Status](https://secure.travis-ci.org/thesharp/daemonize.png)](http://travis-ci.org/thesharp/daemonize)